unccd/Prais4-reporting-manual/glossary.md

 Organic soils
     Accumulations of organic matter at various stages of decomposition become organic soils and include peat land, muck land, or bogs and fens.
     Organic soils are identified on the basis of criteria 1 and 2, or 1 and 3 listed below:
-    1. Thickness of organic horizon ≥10 cm.
-A horizon of <20 cm must have ≥12% organic carbon when mixed to a depth of 20 cm.
+    1. Thickness of organic horizon $\ge$ 10 cm.
+A horizon of <20 cm must have $\ge$ 12% organic carbon when mixed to a depth of 20 cm.
     2. Soils that are never saturated with water for more than a few days must contain more than 20% organic carbon by weight (i.e., about 35% organic matter).
     3. Soils are subject to water saturation episodes and has either: